shiyan14712/Real-Time-Portrait-Segmentation/README.md

 ## Postscript

 > As my graduation design, the project will be my main task from Jan. to Apr. in 2023.

-> When the concept, implementation approach and techonology of this project were just determinded, I unfortunately infected with the covid-19.
-What's worse, the shadow brought by the breakup, the failure of math exam and the bad memories of fatal mistakes I made last year lead to my intensly depressive emotions that makes me work in a depressed mood.
-Ah, I'm just really irritable because 2022 is so terrible that everything that bothers me has a mediocre and even bad endding, but I STILL BELIEVE everthing I expect will have a good result in 2023 with my persistence and efforts.

-> So, in general, every cloud has a silver lining, and every sad or unpleasant situation has a positive side to it.
-I have drawn lessons from the decisions taken.
-One CANNOT step into the same river twice, and I am still full  of hope, warm and serious.
+The project has been roughly completed up to now.